How to Respond to I-485 RFE: Common Requests and Strategy 2026

 Job change complications: If I change jobs after filing my I-485 but within 180 days, I need a new I-140 or an employer letter.
 If after 180 days, you can use the AC21 portability, but you must prove the same/similar occupation.

 How to respond: Request a detailed employment verification letter from the current employer (or new employer if using AC21).
 Ensure all required elements are included.
+The letter should be submitted with the rest of the requested information, including tax returns, medical examination forms, and any other required documents, to avoid delay.
 Provide pay stubs for the last 3-6 months.
 Include W-2s if requested.

 What Financial and Tax Document RFEs need?